 One of the most cherished missions of the Cleveland Clinic is “further education of those who serve”.
 Since its inception, the Section of Medical Physics has been enthusiastic in training the next generation of medical physicists.
 Most section members are actively involved in teaching practicum courses and didactic lectures in a CAMPEP-accredited graduate program conducted in collaboration with the nearby Cleveland State University.
 The enthusiasm of the section members to teach and to educate is the greatest incentive behind the launching of the residency program in diagnostic medical physics.
 This program benefits from the rich clinical and educational resources of the Cleveland Clinic as well as its partnership with the clinic’s Radiology Residency and Radiation Oncology Physics Residency.

-- Paul Johnson, MS DABHP DABR, Program Director, Rotation mentor for radiation safety
+- Paul Johnson, PhD DABHP DABR, Program Director, Rotation mentor for radiation safety

 - Xiang Li, PhD DABR, Associate Program Director, Rotation mentor for CT and MR